Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

  ```

 ### Lexer definition for tokenization
-GEM5 makes use of Domain Specific Language
-to define macroops.
+Remember that GEM5 makes use of DSL to define macroops.
+Although the macroops are implemented with phython like semantics,
+actually it is not a python syntax.
-Therefore, to translate python-like syntax into C++ statements,
+Therefore, to translate python-like syntax into
+compiler understandable code, C++ statements in GEM5 case,
 *lexer* should be able to understand
 keywords defined by the language.

 For example,
 as *def keyword* in the python syntax
 is translated into function definition,
 it should be able to interpret the *macroop as another keyword*
 whenever it encounters *def macroop block*,
 And this keyword definition is called token.
 All the lexer definitions required for parsing microcode of macroops
 are defined in the gem5/src/arch/micro_asm.py.
 Syntax of python lexer is defined in this link
 (https://www.dabeaz.com/ply/ply.html#ply_nn0).

 ### Context-free grammar of Microop
 To parse the microcode defining macroops.
 it needs to understand syntax of DSL of GEM5,
-which defines interpretation of one format to the other.
+which defines interpretation of one format to the other
+(python to C++ statements in GEM5 case)
 Therefore, to understand
 how the microcode of macroop is translated into C++ code,
 we have to look at context-free grammar of microop.

-Let's assume that we want to parse microcode of MOV_R_MI macroop.

 ```python
  38 microcode = '''